-- 10. Shut down the engine, and remove the key from the ignition. - 11.
-Using a voltmeter, measure the voltage between the ground (pin 2 wire) and the signal (pin 3 wire) at reel height sensor (B). - 12.
-Check if the voltage is within the recommended voltage range.
-If the voltage is not within range, loosen jam nuts (D) and (E), and adjust the rod length.
-Hand-tighten the jam nuts, and then use a wrench to tighten them another quarter-turn.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Using a voltmeter, measure the voltage between the ground (pin 2 wire) and the signal (pin 3 wire) at reel height sensor (B). - Check if the voltage is within the recommended voltage range.
+If the voltage is not within range, loosen jam nuts (D) and adjust the rod length. - 4.
+If the two jam nuts were loosened in Step 2, page 234, hand-tighten them, and then tighten them another quarter turn.

-Figure 3.330: Reel Height Sensor - Right Reel Arm with Reel Down
+Figure 3.352: Reel Height Sensor - Right Reel Arm with Reel Down